The most Popular Scandinavia heritage food

 Tossed on pizza, cured and hung for weeks, squished into sausages, or served lean as a steak, there are plenty of ways to devour the full-bodied, tender delights of reindeer meat.
 Although eating reindeer might seem a little alien to southerly neighbours, it has been a way of life in parts of Scandinavia for centuries.

-If the delights of crayfish, princess cake and reindeer have made you curious about Scandinavian food, why not sample it in person by booking a place on the Spectacular Scandinavia and its Fjords journey?
+If the delights of Scandinavia food scene have made you curious about Scandinavian food, why not sample it in person by booking a place on a Taste of Scandinavia.